California’s DUI laws can be complex and confusing. In this section, our attorneys break down the rules and explain the process.

 Note that the DMV hearing only impacts the driver’s license suspension.
 The DMV hearing officer cannot impose other penalties, like fines or jail time.

-If law enforcement fails at persuading the DMV hearing officer to sustain the license suspension, it is a strong sign that their case is flawed or weak.
+If law enforcement fails to persuade the DMV hearing officer to sustain the license suspension, it is a strong sign that their case is flawed or weak.
 At the DMV hearing, they only have to prove their case by a preponderance of the evidence.
-If they cannot show that it was more likely than not that the driver was under the influence or committed the traffic violation, then they are even less likely to prove their case beyond a reasonable doubt.

 Many prosecutors will read a successful defense in the DMV case as a reason to offer a generous plea bargain.
 In some cases, they may even drop the charges, altogether.

 However, some other prosecutors will press forward with their criminal DUI case, even after a loss at the DMV hearing.
-If they continue to press DUI charges and the court case goes to trial, and then the defendant gets convicted, he or she may see their license suspended, after all.
+If they continue to press DUI charges and the court case goes to trial, and then you get convicted, you may see your license suspended, after all.

 In California, DMV hearings can be requested to contest a pending license suspension.
 They can happen if: